aws-samples/container-design-decisions/eks/Security/ADR-EKS-SEC-10002-MULTI-TENANCY.md

 ---
 layout: page
-title: Designing Operating Model for Container Platform
+title: Designing a Strategy to Deploy Kubernetes Cluster for Multi-Tenancy
-permalink: /security
+permalink: /security01
 ---

 ---